-If you did more coding than just writing “Hello, world!” with a regular font on a big, blank page, chances are that you've come across to these different measurement units: pixels, EMs, REMs and percent.
-Over the years, much has been debated about these four units of measurement and when is the best time to use each.
-Despite the attempts of hundreds of web developers from all over the world to thoroughly explain the best practices of pixels, EMs, REMs and percent, this topic is still utterly confusing for the simple reason that different projects are completed in different ways, using different measurement units.
+If you did more coding than just writing “Hello, world!” with a regular font on a big, blank page, chances are that you’ve come across to these different measurement units: pixels, EMs, REMs and Percent.
+Over the years, much has been debated about these four coding units of measurement and when is the best time to use each.
+Despite the attempts of hundreds of web developers from all over the world to thoroughly explain the best practices of pixels, EMs, REMs and Percent, this topic is still utterly confusing for the simple reason that different projects are completed in different ways, using different measurement units.

 - EMs: flexible and scalable unit which the browser translates into pixel values depending on the font size settings in your CSS;

 - REMs: flexible, scalable and always relative to the HTML element;

 - Percent: always relative to another value and suitable for responsive web designs

 Pixels – When and Why

 Before the (now) old trend of responsive web designs emerged, Pixels were the default choice for font sizing and everything else: from typography to padding and margin.
 One pixel dot equals one computer screen dot.
 Therefore, these fixed-sized units do not change when opened on a different screen, because they’re not scalable.
 Although it is not impossible to build a responsive website using pixels, sorting all those pixel values in your CSS can get pretty messy.
 But you can save yourself from trouble by simply using other, scalable measurement units, such as EM and REM.

 EM vs REM – When Should You Use EM or REM?

 You probably noticed that EM and REM are both flexible and scalable and are translated by the browser into pixels, so what’s the difference?